jaycsee/symcalc/README.md

 Installation is not required to use the calculator.
 Simply clone this repository and run `interact.py` to get started.
 If you wish to install the package to create your own applications, review and run the `install.py` script.
 This package is not available on PyPI.

+This repository makes use of abstract syntax trees, which are version-specific features of Python.
+Because of this, the calculator is only tested to work on Python 3.10, and is unlikely to work in previous versions.
+Please update Python to the latest version.

 ## Getting Started

 SymCalc is built on SymPy, so anything available in SymPy is available as well.
 Running `interact.py` enables the default environment, which accepts and understands natural math input.
 For examples, see the documentation in the repository or the SymPy documentation.